 Tuition Assistance Program.
 All eligible faculty and staff may apply for University support for course work that the employing member's department certifies is work related.
 This course work can be completed at either The University of Iowa or at other accredited universities or colleges.
 University employees who meet the eligibility requirements and are working on undergraduate degrees will be considered to meet the work-related eligibility requirement.
 For eligibility requirements and information on how to access the online application form located at Employee Self Service, visit https://hr.uiowa.edu/tuition.

 All faculty and staff with a 50 percent or greater permanent appointment are eligible to audit (i.e., register for zero semester hours for) one University of Iowa course per session without being assessed tuition and mandatory fees for that course, subject to the following:

-- The applicant is auditing the course to enhance professional development in his or her current position.
+- The applicant is auditing the course to enhance professional development in their current position.